nerveband/whatsapp_voice_transcription/README.md

 - `OPENAI_API_KEY`: Your OpenAI API key
 - `ANTHROPIC_API_KEY`: Your Anthropic API key (if using Claude)
 - `DEEPGRAM_API_KEY`: Your Deepgram API key (if using Deepgram)
+- `SERVER_ENV`: Set to 'true' for server environments, 'false' for local development
+- `AUTH_METHOD`: Choose between 'QR_CODE' or 'PAIRING_CODE'
+- `WHATSAPP_PHONE_NUMBER`: Your phone number in E.164 format WITHOUT the + sign (required for pairing code)

 ## Built With